nicc777/kubernetes-from-scratch/chapter_07/README.md

 ```

 You should see the familiar spring boot logo as the application starts up.
 You can test as per the examples from `chapter 03`.

+## Unit Tests

+The topic of unit tests can invoke strong emotions among many developers.
+For this guide, I will just state simply that it is always a good idea to add unit tests to all your projects.
+The exact details of unit tests, and what is acceptable, should be up to each development team to decide.

+Ultimately, the goal of unit testing is to discover obvious errors before the application is released.
+Therefore, in an automated build pipeline, the pipeline should stop when unit tests are failing.

+### Example Scenario: Updating our paths break unit tests

+Unit tests for our controller was added in commit `5d8548ac`.

+In commit `4a13cc41` of the demonstration project, the base path of the controller was updated.

 ## Conclusion